AlpayC/SilentMoon/README.md

 <div style="display: flex; justify-content: center;">
   <img src="./screenshots/applogo.jpg" alt="Silentmoon Logo" height="500">
 </div>
 Welcome to the Silentmoon Full Stack MERN (MongoDB, Express, React, Node.js) App repository!
-Silentmoon is a platform dedicated to providing users with a tranquil and enriching yoga and meditation experience.
-Users can register, explore a variety of yoga videos and playlists, create and manage their own playlists, and immerse themselves in soothing meditation music sourced from the Spotify API.
+Silentmoon is a comprehensive meditation companion that provides users with a tranquil and enriching yoga and meditation experience.
+Users can register, explore a variety of yoga videos and meditation playlists, track their meditation progress with detailed analytics, build meditation streaks, and immerse themselves in soothing meditation music sourced from the Deezer API.
 This README file will guide you through the installation, features, and technologies used in the app.

 ## Table of Contents 📑